 - 1/2 cup cauliflower florets (can use leftovers of roasted cauliflower bites)

-- 1 handful baby spinach or other greens (about 1/2 cup)
+- 1 handful of baby spinach or other greens (about 1/2 cup)

 - 1 tablespoon cumin

 - 2 teaspoons curry powder

 - 1/4 teaspoon cayenne powder

 - 1/4 teaspoon pepper